krissygroom/pdsnd_github/README.md

 Udacity Bikeshare Project

 ### Description
-This python data project utilizes python scripts, NumPy, and Pandas to explore US bikeshare data from Washington, New York City, and Chicago.
+This python data project uses python scripts, NumPy, and Pandas to explore US bikeshare data from Washington, New York City, and Chicago.

 ### Files used